AndrewChildre/code-every-day/log.md

 Todays Progress: Start review of MongoDB, Also started new project for my presonal website.
 Thoughts: It's going to be awesome.

+Day 40 - 44 May 28, 2021
+Today's Progress: Build a card shuffler using React and an API for a coding challenge.
+I got it sent to me for an interview I did.
+Took a few days off for my birthday.
+Thoughts: Few Days off.
+Back at it, working hard!